falbuna/Homework_9_READMEGenerator/generatedREADME.md

-# The App
+# Title

 ## Description
-It does stuff
+It does stuff.

 ## Installation
-Install the Stuff
+Install it by doing stuff.

+## Usage
+First you do this.

+## Contributing